 Housing discrimination based on your race, color, national origin, religion, sex, family status, or disability is illegal by federal law.

 The Fair Housing Act, Title VIII of the Civil Rights Act of 1968, as amended, prohibits discrimination in the sale, rental, and financing of dwellings, and in other housing-related transactions, based on race, color, national origin, religion, sex, familial status (including children under the age of 18 living with parents or legal custodians, pregnant women, and people securing custody of children under the age of 18), and handicap (disability).
-For a more complete explanation of the Fair Housing Act visit the HUD web site.

 If you are experiencing housing issues, the following is a list of resources for you to contact in this area: